cl-abba/Shared-Genetic-Architecture/README.md

 # Shared Genetic Architecture
 Scripts for investigating shared genetic architecuture (correlative relationships, causal inference and pleiotropy).

 This repository describes steps in Mendelian Randomization (MR) analyses.
-Compliment to the paper, "Investigating shared genetic architecture between pigmentation genetics and Parkinson’s Disease" which represents the fifth chapter of my PhD thesis.
+Compliment to the paper, "Investigating shared genetic architecture between pigmentation genetics and Parkinson’s Disease" which represents the fifth chapter (Paper 4) of my PhD thesis.

 ## Introduction